Iowa woman cares for two injured owls

-SIOUX CITY, Iowa (KCAU) — A woman dedicated to rehabbing sick, injured or orphaned animals has taken on two injured owls from around the Siouxland area.
+SIOUX CITY, Iowa (KCAU) — A woman dedicated to rehabbing sick, injured or orphaned animals has taken on two injured owls from around the Sioux City area.

 A Communications Specialist for Storm Lake State Radio was on her way to work on Friday when she saw an owl get struck by a vehicle according to a post from the Iowa State Patrol (ISP) Facebook page.